quentinsf/IMAPdedup/README.md

 You can use the `-R` option to reverse the order in which the folders are processed.
 The main use of this is with recursive searches, if you want duplicates of messages found in child folders to be removed from the parents, rather than the other way around.

+With the `-d` option, it's removes all marked messages from the server (Expunge).
+This is a dangerous option, so use with caution!

 ## Specifying the password

 If you don't wish to specify a password via a command-line argument, where it could be seen by other users of the system, and you don't want to type it in each time, you have three options: